HexagonMI-DE-StructureCoE/Mentat-Procedures/REPORT/README.md

 # Mentat-Procedures REPORT TOOLS

-This plugin create a Word document for your model and your results.
+This plugins create a Word document for Mentat model and results.

-It is necessary to install some additional python module from CMD run install.bat